lexemlang/lexem/stdlib/prototypes/list.md

 ## `.joinToString(separator: String) -> String`

-Return a `String` resulted from concating all the string representation of every cell in the list separate by `separator`.
+Return a `String` resulted from concatenating all the string representation of every cell in the list separate by `separator`.

 ```lxm
 list.joinToString(fn)